-Our Code of Conduct requires all employees to comply with all laws and ethical standards.
+Our Code of Conduct requires all employees to comply with all applicable laws and ethical standards.

-As part of the risk management process for which the Board of Directors is responsible, Group risks are assessed twice a year in the Audit Committee.
+The Board of Directors is responsible for the risk management process.
+As part of this process, Group risks are assessed twice a year in the Audit Committee.
 The most important points are then also reported to the Board of Directors and discussed as part of the general business risks.
 Material risks are systematically identified and recorded in a risk matrix.

 Accountability for the implementation of these topics lies with the country general managers, while responsibility for it rests with the divisions.
 Compliance officers report to the country general manager and support the divisions and sites in implementing the compliance requirements.
 Where necessary, adjustments are made in accordance with legal requirements.
-The responsibility for issuing rules and guidelines for other compliance topics such as health protection and occupational safety lies with the respective country general manager, and these are implemented by the country GM of the division to which the site is assigned.
+The responsibility for issuing rules and policies for other compliance topics, such as health protection and occupational safety, lies with the respective country general manager, and these are implemented by the country GM of the division to which the site is assigned.

-These structures and efforts are reflected in the fact that, in the year under review, we were not involved in legal proceedings nor were issued significant fines resulting from non-compliance with any laws or regulations.
+The value of these structures and efforts is reflected in the fact that, in the year under review, we were not involved in legal proceedings, nor were issued significant fines, resulting from non-compliance with any laws or regulations.

 When selling our products worldwide, we comply with a wide range of foreign trade laws and regulations.
 Under no circumstances may exports, brokering, transit or transfer by persons acting on behalf of the Company violate those trade laws and regulations.
-To ensure this, Comet has set up and implemented a Trade Compliance Policy which is integrated in the company’s management system, lists the essential requirements and defines the roles and responsibilities within the global organization.
+It is of utmost importance that both Comet as a company, and our products, comply with all standards and requirements related to business, ethics, quality, supplier and consumer protection.
+Failure to comply with these rules and regulations may result in delays in shipments to our customers, severe financial losses and other penalties imposed by international regulatory authorities.
+To ensure compliance, Comet has set up and implemented a Trade Compliance Policy which is integrated in the company’s management system, lists the essential requirements and defines the roles and responsibilities within the global organization.
 In addition, it is intended not only to promote and protect personal and corporate interests, but also to ensure compliance with regard to the various supply chains.